 Total first-year investment: £58,000, 155,000.

-Ongoing annual costs are lower but non-negligible: annual IBO licensing (£8,000, 20,000), modest staff training and refresher workshops (£3,000, 8,000), and occasional resource updates (£2,000, 5,000).
-These figures represent a genuine commitment, not a one-time expenditure.
+Ongoing annual costs are lower, but schools still need to budget for them.
+These include annual IBO licensing (£8,000, 20,000), some staff training and refresher workshops (£3,000, 8,000), and occasional resource updates (£2,000, 5,000).
+These figures show a real long-term commitment, not a one-time expenditure.

 Cost Category Year 1 Estimate (500-learner school) Years 2+ Annual Estimate